vuthuyduong/fungiclassifiers/evaluation/README.md

 # Evaluating CNN

-*evaluateCNN.py yeastITS_G.matrix results*/
+*evaluateCNN.py yeastITS_G.matrix results*

 The evaluation will be saved in the file yeastITS_G.cnn.report

 # Evaluating DBN

-*evaluateDBN.py yeastITS_G.matrix results*/
+*evaluateDBN.py yeastITS_G.matrix results*

 The evaluation will be saved in the file yeastITS_G.dbn.report

 # Evaluating BLAST

-*evaluateCNN.py yeastITS_G.matrix results*/
+*evaluateBLAST.py yeastITS.fas YeastITS.classification 5 results 0.9 1 0.001*

-The evaluation will be saved in the file yeastITS_G.cnn.report
+The evaluation will be saved in the file yeastITS.blast.report

 # Evaluating RDP

-*evaludateCNN.py yeastITS_G.matrix results*/
+*evaludateRDP.py yeastITS.fas YeastITS.classification 5 results path_to_the_RDP_classifier_classifier.jar*

-The evaluation will be saved in the file yeastITS_G.cnn.report
+The evaluation will be saved in the file yeastITS.rdp.report